nerdschoolbergen/databases/README.md

 The `ASC` part tells postgres that we want the results ordered by the value of the `bar` column in ascending order, which by the way is the default.
 If we want them in descending order instead, use `DESC`.

-Task: Sort the Star Trek series by date, first in ascending then in descending order.
+:pencil2: Sort the Star Trek series by date, first in ascending then in descending order.

 # Exercise 11 - Joining tables